City to review customer-limit rules for Madison

-The Madison City Commission will consider on Monday adopting a resolution to limit the number of people that should gather inside and outside of certain establishments in Madison until late May due to the COVID-19 epidemic when it meets at 5:30 p.m. at City Hall.
+The Madison City Commission on Monday will consider adopting a resolution to limit the number of people who should gather inside and outside of certain establishments in Madison until late May due to the COVID-19 pandemic.
+The commission meets at 5:30 p.m. at City Hall.

 The municipal limitation will not include the business' employees and will allow for patrons arriving to pick up take-out food or off-sale alcohol purchases, if those businesses possess the appropriate licenses.
 The resolution is also open for future re-evaluation.